Postback

+In web development, a postback is the exchange of information between servers to report a user's action on a website, network, or app.

-In web development, a postback is an HTTP POST to the same page that the form is on.
+Technically speaking, a postback is an HTTP POST to the same page that the form is on.
 In other words, the contents of the form are POSTed back to the same URL as the form.

 Postbacks are commonly seen in edit forms, where the user introduces information in a form and hits "save" or "submit", causing a postback.
 The server then refreshes the same page using the information it has just received.

 Postbacks are most commonly discussed in relation to JSF and ASP or ASP.NET.